ZacharyEspiritu/fgac/README.md

 unfilter-rls claims run C-R9
 ```

-This will take about 20-25 compute-minutes to run (most of this time is spent
+This will take about 20 compute-minutes to run (most of this time is spent
-provisioning and tearing down Google Cloud VMs.)
+provisioning and tearing down Google Cloud VMs).
 You can see some information
 about the experiment run by running

 ```bash